 Adam’s Pearmain

 Adam's Pearmain originated sometime before 1826 in Hereford, England.
-We know from our research that a Pearmain was originally a term for a "great apple."
 Like many heirlooms, its backstory is a bit vague.
 Evidently it was introduced by someone named "Adams" or maybe "Adam."
 One source says, "R. Adam."
 A bit of genealogy work might be in order here.
-It picked up a few synonyms during its lifetime, including Hanging Pearmain (probably from its habit on the tree), Matchless (orchardists love superlatives) and Norfolk Pippin (which would suggest that it originated in Norfolk--maybe it did.)
+It picked up a few synonyms during its lifetime, including Hanging Pearmain (probably from its habit on the tree), Matchless (orchardists love superlatives) and Norfolk Pippin (which would suggest that it originated in Norfolk - maybe it did.)
 There's no clear record as to when it came to America, although it was likely not until the twentieth century.
 It is not well known in the U.S. or Canada.
-We first found out about it from Ike Kerschner of North Star Orchards in Pennsylvania.
+We first found out about it from breeder and orchardist Ike Kerschner of North Star Orchards in Pennsylvania.
 Ike is someone always on the lookout for high quality dessert fruit.
-Thank s to Ike, we now have it growing in our orchard in Palermo.
+Thanks to Ike, we now have it growing in our orchard in Palermo.

 AdamsPearmain2017.6.jpg